RobRendell/gTove/README.md

 * Adding a scenario with minis with old (i.e. missing) visibility values to a tabletop didn't update to default values.
 * touch gesture with grid snap - after rotating, mini ended up moving off the grid
+* Tabletop editor - drop-downs for "Measure distance" and "Distances are" are rendering below the Permissions buttons.
+* In map editor, after setting the grid with the drop-down, it retains focus as you start to move the pushpins, so using the arrow keys to bump the pushpins also re-opens/navigates in the dropdown.
+* Tabletop permission to disabled "Combine Devices" on the tabletop.
+* Make it possible to override the tabletop scale settings on specific scenarios?
+Specific maps?
 * Give haptic feedback on long press to start rubber band (and other times?): window.navigator.vibrate(200); // vibrate for 200ms
 * Change rubberBandGroup context to a set of functions to modify selected, rather than a mutable object.
 * Disable "Pick all selected" if none of them can be picked.